Notable People

 The main test was not whether Duke stayed good

 Duke almost always stays good.
-The real test was whether Scheyer could make the program feel current rather than inherited.
+The harder test was whether Scheyer could make the program feel adapted rather than inherited.

 That is where the early record matters.
 Duke's official materials note that Scheyer won the ACC Tournament in his first season and quickly established a strong home record and recruiting base.
 The program did not drift.
 More important, it did not look embalmed.
 Scheyer kept the Duke brand while adapting to a college game built around faster roster churn, more public recruiting theater, and more pressure to blend one-and-done stars with older, experienced pieces.